Reentry Council Snapshots and Additional Resources

 The Department of Justice created this primer on reentry issues, research, and initiatives for U.S. Attorneys.

-Civil legal assistance can play a critical role for people leaving jail and returning to society, translating into reduced recidivism and increased chances for reintegration into the community.
-Securing an occupational license or an expungement for an eligible ex-offender may make the difference in that individual's ability to get a job.
-Preventing an illegal eviction may prevent homelessness and keep a family together.
-Legal aid and pro bono organizations can help address these and other barriers that keep people with criminal records from successful long-term reintegration.
+This resource explains how civil legal assistance can play a critical role for people leaving jail and returning to society.
+For example, securing an occupational license or an expungement for an eligible ex-offender may make the difference in that individual’s ability to get a job, or preventing an illegal eviction may help to avoid homelessness and keep a family together.
+In addition, this resource also lists federal programs that support legal services for people with criminal records.